Microsoft 365 network connectivity test tool

 Test using the Microsoft Support and Recovery Assistant

 Microsoft Support and Recovery Assistant (Assistant) automates all the steps required to execute the command-line version of the Microsoft 365 network connectivity test tool on a user’s machine and creates a report similar to the one created by the web version of the connectivity test tool.
 Note, the Assistant runs the command line version of Microsoft 365 network connectivity test tool to produce the same JSON result file, but the JSON file is converted into .CSV file format.

 Reports can be accessed in the following ways:

-The reports will be available on the below screen once the Assistant has finished scanning the user's machine.
-To access these reports, simply click on the “View log” option to view them.
+The reports are available on the below screen once the Assistant has finished scanning the user's machine.
+To access these reports, simply select on the “View log” option to view them.

 Connectivity test results and Telemetry data are collected and uploaded to the uploadlogs folder.
 To access this folder, use one of the following methods: